chromium/chromium/docs/how_cc_works.md

 Finally, damage is another word for “draw invalidation”.
 It’s the part of the screen that needs to be redrawn.

-There’s two types of damage: invalidation damage and expose damage.
+There are two types of damage: invalidation damage and expose damage.
 Invalidation damage is due to raster invalidation, where a part of a texture has changed and the screen needs to be updated.
 Expose damage is when a layer goes away, gets added for the first time, or gets reordered.
 There’s no raster invalidation in these cases, but the screen still needs to be updated.